convisoappsec/conviso-docs/docs/integrations/integrations_intro.md

 ---
 id: integrations_intro
-title: Integrations Overview
+title: Integrations Conviso Platform
-description: Conviso Platform seamlessly integrates with your current tools and workflows, enabling you to effortlessly enhance the security of your applications throughout the entire Secure Software Development Lifecycle (S-SDLC)
+description: Discover the integrations that Conviso Platform makes with your current tools and workflows, enabling you to enhance your secure software development lifecycle.
-sidebar_label: Overview
+sidebar_label: Integrations Conviso Platform
 keywords: [Integrations Conviso Platform]
 ---